Febreze has been one of the most popular

 Otherwise, you can also follow some of these steps:

-- Use specific houseplants that can help you clean the air.
-These are aloe vera, bamboo palm tree, pygmy date palm tree, English Ivy, Fern, Daisy, and others.
+1. Use specific houseplants that can help you clean the air.
+These are aloe vera, bamboo palm tree, pygmy date palm tree, English Ivy, Fern, and Daisy.

-- Remove odor naturally by using fabric fresheners, choosing natural materials for furniture, and natural fragrances.
+2. Remove odor naturally using fabric fresheners, choosing natural materials for furniture, and natural fragrances.

-- One of the most natural and effective ways for purifying the air is the Homerev Odor bag.
-You can hang or place any of these odor bags anywhere in your home.
+3. One of the most natural and effective ways for purifying the air is the Homerev Odor bag.
+You can hang or place any odor bag anywhere in your home.
 These bags prevent mold, mildew, and bacteria growth by absorbing moisture and humidity.
 They also soak in particles, allergens, and pollutants that could be causing a lingering smell.

 There is no need for pricey chemicals and other products.
 You have to choose the items you use inside your home wisely, and you can gradually eliminate the odor.